particle-iot/docs/src/content/community/feather.md

 | D8 | Clock |
 | D6 | Data |

-You can learn more about using the DotStartMatrix library from the [Adafruit Tutorial](https://learn.adafruit.com/adafruit-dotstar-leds/dotstarmatrix-library).
+You can learn more about using the DotStarMatrix library from the [Adafruit Tutorial](https://learn.adafruit.com/adafruit-dotstar-leds/dotstarmatrix-library).
 You can use it to draw graphics and text on the display.

 ### Adafruit Color TFT Joystick FeatherWing